starfederation/datastar-restructure-interim/design/SDK.md

  )
 ```

-`RenderFragment` is a helper function to send a fragment of HTML to the browser to be inserted into the DOM.
+`MergeFragment` is a helper function to send a fragment of HTML to the browser to be inserted into the DOM.

 #### Args